-I recently treated an 8-year old severely autistic child who would only “eat” specific food from a specific plate, a sectioned cafeteria-styled one, every single day.
+I recently treated an 8-year old child with severe autism who would only “eat” specific food from a specific plate, a sectioned cafeteria-styled one, every single day.

 I put the word “eat” in quotations because his eating pattern would better be described as inhaling or shoving the food into his mouth with his hands, in a very systematic pattern.
 All food, sweet, salty, sour and spicy were mashed together, not allowing him the pleasure of enjoying different tastes and different textures.
 His mom was hesitant to make any adjustments since any change in routine could lead to tantrums and lack of eating.